gotchoices/MyCHIPs/doc/learn-tally.md

 In addition to this higher-level negotiation of the tally record itself, peer sites need to open a channel over which they can communicate securely.
 That process is discussed [here](learn-noise.md).
-In the case of a first-time tally, these two levels are tightly coupled.
+In the case of a first-time tally, these two levels are more tightly coupled.

 A MyCHIPs server should not normally accept a connection from anyone it doesn't already know about.
 So if two parties want to create a tally between them, one of the parties will have to issue a tally ticket to the other.